-A student who wants to complement the MSRED may apply to pursue a dual degree from other departments or programs at MIT, such as Architecture, and Urban Studies and Planning.
+A student who wants to complement the MSRED may apply to pursue a dual degree from another department or program at MIT.

 A Ph.D. with Real Estate Focus

 The MIT Center for Real Estate does not itself grant a Ph.D. degree, but the Department of Urban Studies and Planning (DUSP), with which the Center is associated, does.
 Students wanting to pursue a doctoral degree in real estate can take advantage of this affiliation.
 After being accepted into a doctoral program in DUSP and completing its basic program requirements, students can focus on real estate studies through courses offered by MIT/MSRED faculty.
 Click here for more information.